PhotonVision/photonvision-docs/source/docs/getting-started/installation/install/mac-os.rst

 Installing Java
 ---------------
 PhotonVision requires a JDK installed and on the system path.
-JDK 11 or higher is needed.
+JDK 11 is needed (different versions will not work).
 You may already have this if you have installed WPILib.
-If not, `download and install it from here <https://adoptopenjdk.net/>`_.
+If not, `download and install it from here <https://adoptium.net/temurin/releases?version=11>`_.

+.. warning:: Using a JDK other than JDK11 will cause issues when running PhotonVision and is not supported.

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------